petrarchy/arctype/DEVELOPMENT.md

 ## Build scripts:

 - `npm run build` - Compiles src code into a distributable bundle in /lib.
-- `npm run start` - Starts up development server on localhost:3000
+- `npm run start` - Starts up development server on localhost:3000.
-- `npm run lint`  - Lints all scss and js files
+- `npm run lint`  - Lints all scss and js files.
+- `npm run test`  - Runs all tests in /test.